microsoft/WhatTheHack/099-IoTEdge/README.md

 ## Prerequisites

 - Access to an Azure subscription with Owner access
   - If you don't have one, [Sign Up for Azure HERE](https://azure.microsoft.com/en-us/free/)
 - [**Windows Subsystem for Linux (Windows 10-only)**](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - [**Azure CLI**](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
   - (Windows-only) Install Azure CLI on Windows Subsystem for Linux
   - Update to the latest
   - Must be at least version 2.7.x
 - Alternatively, you can use the [**Azure Cloud Shell**](https://shell.azure.com/)
 - [**Visual Studio Code**](https://code.visualstudio.com/)
 - [**Azure IoT Tools**](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-tools) extension for Visual Studio Code

+Optionally you may want to:

+- Install [**Azure IoT Explorer**](https://docs.microsoft.com/en-us/azure/iot-pnp/howto-use-iot-explorer) to monitor and navigate your IoT Hub/Edge

 ## Repository Contents

 - `../Coach/Presentations`
   - Contains all presentations listed in the Introduction above.
 - `../Coach/Solutionss`
   - Example solutions to the challenges (If you're a student, don't cheat yourself out of an education!)
 - `../Student`
   - Student challenges

 ## Contributors